Meringue-Rouge/bakin-battle-system-snippets/Player Decision: Additional Cameras.md

 * Open the ``battlescript`` folder inside the game project files, and open ``BattleViewer3D.cs`` in a code editor.
 * Press CTRL+F (find and search) and search for ``internal override void Update(List<BattlePlayerData> playerData, List<BattleEnemyData> enemyMonsterData)``.
 * Override the entire function with this code.
-* Replace the GUID values for each desiredCameraAnimation assignment with your own camera GUIDs.
+* Replace the GUID values for each ``desiredCameraAnimation`` assignment with your own camera GUIDs.
 The comments indicate the type of camera to use:
   * PLAYER DEC: The camera used when idling on player decision.
   * ALLY TARGET: The camera used when choosing an ally target (healing, item, etc).
   * ENEMY TARGET: The camera used when choosing an enemy target (attack, skill, etc).
+  * The lines to edit are marked with 💢💢💢 in their comments.

 ## コード・スニペット / Code Snippet